 Instruments that are exposed to adverse conditions should be protected in fully enclosed and insulated boxes to avoid any kind of physical or weather damage.
 Even in enclosures, instrumentation can be exposed to freeze damage or overheating.
 When the enclosure temperature is too high, fluids can vaporize or change viscosity or color.
 When temperatures are too low, fluids in the lines can freeze or thicken – resulting in physical damage and operation malfunction to sensitive equipment.

-For many instruments, the correct temperature of the instrument and sample will affect measurement accuracy.
-The best way to solve this problem is to equip enclosures with systems designed to maintain interior temperature within the range specified for optimal performance.
+For many samples and instrumentation, temperature will affect measurement accuracy.
+The best way to solve this problem is to equip enclosures with systems designed to maintain the interior temperature within a specified range for optimal performance.

 The most common methods for enclosure temperature control are electricity or steam tracing.
 Electrical heating tracing is an effective method to prevent freezing however it can be very costly and poses risks of combusted from electrical sparks or freeze damage if the cable breaks or frays.

 A more efficient method is steam tracing.
 In these systems, a small diameter copper or stainless-steel tube is dressed around the inside of an enclosure, or a coiled or finned tube heating element is installed within the enclosure.
 The elements from the steam main begin to circulate through the loop or heater, warming the enclosure.
 Steam is an effective heating medium and does not create electrical sparks, making it the ideal solution for explosion-proof environments.
 However, it can still cause overheating, if not properly controlled.

 ThermOmegaTech’s self-actuating steam temperature control valves are designed to provide safe and economical control of the heating medium to automatically regulate the internal temperature of an enclosure.
 These self-contained, temperature-activated valves simplify the control of steam flow and eliminate instrumentation overheating.